MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/player-stats-updating.md

 # Updating Stats 2017

-You update stats by sending the latest value for the Xbox Live Serivce using the `StatsManager` APIs which will be discussed below.
+You update stats by sending the latest value for the Xbox Live Service using the `StatsManager` APIs which will be discussed below.

 It is up to your title to keep track of player stats, and you call `StatsManager` to update these as appropriate.  `StatsManager` will buffer any changes and flush these to the service periodically.
 Your title can also manually flush.